Online Journalism An overview; examples and tips

 All the articles on this list are articles I consider to be very, very good -- and worth reading.
 Exclusion from this list does not mean I didn't like an article -- I can't read everything, and maybe the article you are thinking of is one I have not read yet.

 Articles by Singer and by Deuze are seminal in the field.
-There are older articles by both of those scholars that I have not included here.
+There are many articles by both of those scholars that I have not included here.

 The four articles listed here by George, by He and Zhu, by O'Sullivan, and by Quandt et al. are ideal examples for a scholar who is planning a survey of online journalism in his or her country.
 Each of these four takes a different approach, and all can serve as valuable models for young scholars.